 Born in Soho, William Blake delved into the bright and dark sides of London throughout his life.
 This special panel discussion brings together contemporary artists and poets to consider how Blake’s vision of London has inspired their own work, and how they imagine the city today.

-Contributors include the poet Chris McCabe and artist Sophie Herxheimer, with the discussion chaired by the broadcaster, journalist and artist Bidisha.
+Contributors include poets Chris McCabe and Bridget Minamore and artist Sophie Herxheimer, with the discussion chaired by the broadcaster, journalist and artist Bidisha.

 Sophie Herxheimer has held many residencies, including for LIFT, The National Maritime Museum, Transport for London and The Museum of Liverpool.
 She works across media, with projects including her screen-printed 300-metre linen tablecloth for a public feast on Southwark Bridge and her collage portraits of poets for the Poetry Foundation in the USA.
 Her work has been shown at Tate Modern, in her local allotments and on a 48-metre hoarding along the sea front at Margate.
 Her poetry collection Velkom to Inklandt (Short Books, 2017) was an Observer Book of the Month and a Sunday Times Book of the Year.
 Her latest book is 60 Lovers to Make and Do (Henningham Family Press, 2019).